-The new AMD Ryzen 7 3700X, thanks to its high performance and minimal 65W TDP, is sure to become the most popular eight-core entry in the Ryzen 3000 lineup.
+The AMD Ryzen 7 3700X, thanks to its high performance and minimal 65W TDP, is the best eight-core entry in the Ryzen 3000 lineup.
 Coming in at $329, this core-happy chip will set you back roughly the same as the Ryzen 7 2700X would have at launch.
-This 7nm chip, however, is packed with the very latest in red team architectural know-how: Zen 2.
+This 7nm chip, however, is packed with the very latest in red team architectural know-how: AMD’S Zen 2.

 It’s a tad cheaper than the Intel Core i7 9700K, the de facto high-end gaming chip of the moment from Intel.
 And that also includes the Wraith Prism cooler.
 That’s a pretty good get.

 The Ryzen 7 3700X ushers in a new generation of AMD CPU architecture: Zen 2.
 Incorporating a new mixed-node chiplet design, this particular eight-core chip is fitted with a single 7nm CCD, complete with two 100% operational four-core CCX clusters.
 Co-inhabiting the AM4 socket space alongside that single CCD is a lone 14nm cIOD I/O die, which houses all of the non-core and I/O functionality.

 Maintaining a steady flow of data between each discrete chiplet is AMD’s Infinity Fabric interconnect.